|

 To change the representation of the protein, make a selection and then use the tools in the display tab.

 - Wire: Wires connecting covalently bound atoms of a molecule.
-This representation has no defined thickness as as such will not make shadows.
-Useful for showing the chemical structure of a (for example) small molecule.
+This representation has no defined thickness as such will not make shadows.
+Useful for showing the chemical structure of a small molecule.

 - CPK: Atoms are represented as spheres with their respective van der Waals radius and coloured according to a standard defined by Corey, Pauling and Kultun.